 Brighton Fringe spaces and venues are diverse; some run as venues year-round, some popup for the festival time only and some are churches & community halls.
 This is worth bearing in mind when approaching your venue, as the venue’s experience of Brighton Fringe may vary.
 It is important that you are clear about your aims and ambitions for your event from the start.

 Do your research, look at venue websites, talk to people and see what events have been hosted previously by your chosen venue.
-A good place to start is to use our online Venue Browser, a search facility that includes registered Brighton Fringe venues.
+A good place to start is to use our online Venue Browser, a search facility in Eventotron that includes registered Brighton Fringe venues.

 You can use various parameters to filter your results e.g. capacity, staging space, technical facilities.
 It is best then to contact the venue directly for more information.